 2. MOOER Baby Bomb 30

-MOOER is known pretty well as a company that delivers plenty of quality for money and covers pretty much complete area of what we call guitar gear.
+MOOER is known pretty well as a company that delivers plenty of quality for money and covers pretty much a complete area of what we call guitar gear.
 Among all those products, you can also find this tiny power amp, which is arguably one of the smallest units of this type on the market.
 Such a layout guarantees it will fit any pedalboard.

 With the max output of 30 Watts, it probably isn’t powerful enough for bigger venues, but the MOOER Baby Bomb 30 will work just fine for smaller gigs and practice sessions.
 Besides superior portability, it is also extremely simple to use.
-Controls are pretty much the same as in the Electro-Harmonix 44 Magnum, which means there is just one, “Volume” knob, as well as a small toggle switch that allows you to put the focus on hi-end tones.
+Controls are pretty much the same as in the Electro-Harmonix 44 Magnum, which means there is just one, “Volume” knob, as well as a small toggle switch that allows you to put the focus on high-end tones.

 3. Electro-Harmonix 44 Magnum

 Electro-Harmonix is well-known for its super-compact pedal effects and the 44 Magnum isn’t any different.
 This is one of the smallest power amps you can get and it is a perfect solution for all those who want to power their pedal chain with a simple and extremely compact unit.
 This is a 44-Watt power amp, which makes it suitable for all kinds of occasions.
 Its affordable price makes it also a great backup unit.